 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of alglucosidase alfa:

-Alglucosidase alfa is usually handled and stored by a health care provider.
-If you are using alglucosidase alfa at home, store alglucosidase alfa as directed by your pharmacist or health care provider.
-Keep alglucosidase alfa out of the reach of children and away from pets.
+Alglucosidase alfa is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about alglucosidase alfa, please talk with your doctor, pharmacist, or other health care provider.